MakariosNassef/Automated-WebApp-on-Amazon-EKS/README.md

 - ✅  AWS
 - ✅  Jenkins

 Prerequisites (Tools)
 - Terraform [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 - Ansible [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

-to Apply the Terraform configurationand Install Jenkins. add this command "chmod +x automated_deployment.sh" and than run this script "./automated_deployment.sh"
+after that apply the Terraform configuration and Install Jenkins.
+- add this command "chmod +x automated_deployment.sh"
+- and than run this script "./automated_deployment.sh"

 ## Tasks Completed
 - Used Terraform to create VPC with 3 Subnet in 2 AZs,EKS cluster with two nodes, an EC2 machine for Jenkins, ECR and run Ansible playbook for configure jenkins and plugins.